Minestom/minestom.net/docs/feature/events/server-list-ping.md

 # Server list ping

 Minestom provides the ability to customise responses to five different server list ping types all in one place.
-Put simply, to listen to every type of server list ping event you just need to listen to the `ServerListPingEvent` and modify the `ResponseData` in the event.
+Put simply, to listen to every type of server list ping event you just need to listen to the `ServerListPingEvent` and modify the `Status` in the event.
 Regardless of the source of the ping, the response data will be formatted in the correct way for the corresponding source.

 ## Ping types